Beata Baranowska | Quality Assurance | 27.04.2022

 Our specialists work remotely from different locations, which meant 8 people could join the TVP project within a week.
 In so doing, we were able to take some of the burden off the client, who did not have to start a long, boring recruitment process looking for specialists on the market, and we helped to mitigate the risk of the client releasing an application that did not meet the required quality standards.

-The acceleration of the Digital Transformation in 2020 has accelerated project implementation in turn.
+The acceleration of the Digital Transformation has accelerated project implementation in turn.
 The labor market has seen increased demand for IT specialists as a result, including QA Specialists and QA Engineers.
 We may also observe the gradual disappearance of the role of the specialist tester who deals exclusively with quality testing.
-Design teams will be forced to act quickly in 2021, keeping an eye on Time to Market while at the same time delivering high-quality digital products.
+Project teams will be forced to act quickly in the upcoming years, keeping an eye on Time to Market while at the same time delivering high-quality digital products.
 Regardless of whether you are developing a system, or working on application development, outsourcing teams and Quality Assurance specialists will help you achieve your goal by providing a fresh perspective.
 Outsourcing guarantees the rapid delivery of specialists ready to take on new challenges.

 This article has been prepared in cooperation with: Leszek Zieliński, QA Technical Solution Manager at JCommerce